iAM-AMR/iAM.AMR.DOC/source/analytica/analytica.rst

 Indices serve as the basis for Analytica’s ‘Intelligent Array’ system, one of Analytica’s most powerful functions.
 For those readers with experience in programming, array abstraction (Lumina’s terminology for the implementation of the Intelligent Array system) is akin to automatic vectorization of code.
 In simpler terms, any operation applied to a table or function which includes an index, is automatically applied over the entire index.
 Let’s return to our example of an index containing a list of months; multiplying a table containing monthly sales data (indexed by the Month Index) by 5 will automatically multiply each cell by 5 –- no need to specify the operation for each individual cell.

 .. image:: /assets/figures/ana_array_ab.png
+   :alt: Image demostrating example where an index containing a list of months has sales data multiplied by 5

 The true power of array abstraction however, is Analytica’s ability to match indices, and automatically propagate these indices throughout the model.
 Let’s look at a different example; calculating the revenue associated with multiple products.
 Given two tables, containing the number of units sold, and the price per unit, we can calculate the revenue per product with a single multiplicative operation.
 The number of units for Product A in the first table is multiplied by the price of Product A in the second table (and so on for all products), and the result is a single column table, also indexed by the product names.

 .. image:: /assets/figures/ana_array_ab2.png
+   :alt: Image demonstrating how the number of units for Product A in the first table is multiplied by the price of Product A in the second table (and so on for all products), and the result is a single column table.

 Additionally, Analytica can identify where operations occur over two different indices and automatically create a matrix, populated with the cross product of those indices.
 Expanding on our previous example, we can calculate the profit on each product throughout the year, assuming our profit margin changes as a result of material cost (perhaps we’re a bakery, and the cost of vanilla changes throughout the year).
 Given two tables, containing the revenue per product, and the margin per month, we can calculate our profit again with a single multiplicative operation.
 The revenue for each product is automatically multiplied by each month’s margin value, and the result is a matrix, indexed both by product names and months.

 .. image:: /assets/figures/ana_array_ab_cross.png
+   :alt: Image of Analytics's ability to automatically create a matrix for the multiplication of two indices.

 The rules of array abstraction will become more apparent as you build your models; array abstraction (and the rules that govern it) are some of the more difficult concepts to grasp in Analytica, especially before you’ve had an opportunity to try it yourself.
 One key thing to remember is that indices are propagated forward in the model, and each index adds a dimension to your table or matrix.
 Any operation on an object associated with an index will bring that index forward into the calculation.
 The exception to this rule are array reducing functions; for example, Sum() adds elements of a table along an index (for example, if we wanted the total revenue for all products), reducing the dimensionality of the table by one (i.e. removing the index).